orstavik/JoiComponents/book/chapter1/Antipatterns_this_innerHTML_style.md

    Alternative: set HTML attributes instead of CSS classes on the element.
    HTML attributes are intended as an element state conveyor between the inside and outside of HTML elements.

+4. "TypeError: Illegal constructor"

+   You forgot to add customElements.define() of your new subclass of HTMLElement.